gregcaporaso/microbiogeo/doc/notes/progress_report_1.rst

 Testing Strategy
 ----------------
-The statistical methods can be categorized into two groups: clustering and correlation.
-We tested the clustering methods with the keyboard, Glen Canyon, and whole body datasets.
-Each of the clustering methods were tested with three Unifrac distance matrices with shuffled labels, which served as negative control tests.
-For the keyboard study, we tested clustering on individuals as a positive control.
+The statistical methods can be categorized into two groups: those that test categories and those that test correlation betweeen two or more distance matrices.
+We tested the category methods with the keyboard, Glen Canyon, and whole body datasets.
+Each of the category methods were tested with three Unifrac distance matrices with shuffled labels, which served as negative control tests.
+For the keyboard study, we tested groupings based on individuals as a positive control.
 For the whole body study, we used body site as a positive control and sex as a negative control (in addition to the shuffled distance matrices negative control test described above).
 For the Glen Canyon study, we used the “currently wet” category as a positive control.

 We tested the correlation methods with the 88 soils, keyboard, and Glen Canyon datasets.
 The correlation methods accept either two or three distance matrices